lsulibraries/islandora_ip_embargo/README.md

 ADMIN PANEL
 -----------

-Roles with "[which permission]" can access the admin panel at http://yoursite.edu/admin/islandora/tools/ip_embargo .
+Roles with "Administer embargoes" can access the admin panel at http://yoursite.edu/admin/islandora/tools/ip_embargo .

 Here one can create new "Network Address Lists", which define what IP ranges for allowing embargo.
 A list may hold several IP ranges.
 All lists are available sitewide to every object.
 Each embargoed item may be assigned to only one list, however.